2018 Pan American Surf Games

 The 2018 Pan American Surf Games, also referred to as PASA Games 2018 and officially named 2018 Pan American Claro Games for sponsorship reasons, was the fourteenth edition of the Pan American Surf Games the main competition organized by the Pan American Surf Association.
 It was held at Punta Rocas Beach in Punta Negra District, Lima, Peru from 2 to 8 December 2018.

 270 athletes from 20 national teams competes in 8 surfing events; comprising Open (shortboard), Longboard, SUP surf and SUP race each for men and women.

 Defending champions Peru won the competition for the fifth time with a total of 12,502 points and 2 out of the 8 gold medals at stake.
 Brazil finished second with 11,953 points and 1 gold medal.
 Argentina (9,986 points) and Costa Rica (9,623 points and 1 gold medal) were third and fourth respectively.

 Schedule

 The games were held over a 7-day period, from 2 to 8 December.
 The opening ceremony took place on 2 December, with the competitions starting on 3 December.

 Participating nations

 20 out of the 26 national associations affiliated to Pan American Surf Association entered the competition.
-Each nation was able to enter a maximun of 20 surfers (10 men and 10 women), with up to 4 surfers per gender in the Open event and up to 2 surfers per gender in each Longboard, SUP surf and SUP race events.
+Each nation was able to enter a maximum of 20 surfers (10 men and 10 women), with up to 4 surfers per gender in the Open event and up to 2 surfers per gender in each Longboard, SUP surf and SUP race events.